sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-security-sppskiprearm.md

 # SkipRearm

-`SkipRearm` specifies whether to reset the Windows® licensing state when you generalize a computer.
+`SkipRearm` specifies whether to reset the Windows licensing state when you generalize a computer.

 Resetting the Windows licensing state means that all licensing and registry data related to activation is either removed or reset.